High Energy Density Science Summer School

 This 2-week summer school will promote scholastic development through technical lectures given by field experts as well as professional development sessions aimed at early-career researchers in HEDS fields of study.

-Registration has closed.
-We do not accept late registrations.
-If you missed this year's deadline, you may try again in 2025.
+Please note: We do not accept late applications.
+If you missed this year's deadline, you may try again in 2027.

 Topics of Interest: